Getting started with Sass and Compass

 Now that we've covered a bit of the history of Sass and the fact that it has two syntaxes, I believe we are ready to write some code.
 Or should I say SCSS – because the SCSS syntax is like CSS and was designed to be a superset of CSS3's syntax.
 This means that every valid CSS3 stylesheet is valid SCSS.
 In fact, you can copy the contents of a CSS file and paste it into a SCSS file and Sass will compile it to clean CSS.

 compass compile.
-Take a look at screen.css now and you’ll see that Sass and Compass have compiled that compressed un-readable CSS to readable, perfectly indented CSS along with comments of where the code came from for debugging purposes.
+Take a look at the generated screen.css now and you'll see that Sass and Compass have compiled that compressed un-readable CSS to readable, perfectly indented CSS along with comments of where the code came from for debugging purposes.

 Conclusion and next steps

 This example is obviously not the most practical example, and technically we didn't write any code.
 I just wanted to prove to you that there can be next to zero effort in transitioning to Sass because you just did it.

 The next step is to take advantage of the features of Sass and Compass that are now available to you, when you choose to use them.
 That's the best part of this transition.
 You can incrementally step into what Sass and Compass have to offer.
 There's no reason to be intimidated or feel it will "take weeks" to do.